 I won the NCTJ Scoop of the Year prize while on the course.
 This is such an achievement for me and I have Brighton Journalist Works to thank for it.
 I am now freelancing for the Press Association and The Standard.

-Juliet Conway, London Standard
+Juliet Conway, Associated Newspapers

 The work experience Brighton Journalist Works sorted out for me at the Mail on Sunday’s YOU magazine became a full-time freelance contract.
 After a while there I landed my job on Sky magazine.
 It was a great course – and the work experience in invaluable.